EDUCBA

 Introduction to MySQL Data Type

-When dealing with any relational database, you need to use the tables to store the data.
-These tables can contain multiple columns to store the number of the fields for each record.
+When dealing with any relational database, you must use tables to store the data.
+These tables can contain multiple columns to store the number of fields for each record.
 A single row corresponds to a single record of that table.
-When you define the fields to be stored in the table while creating it, you need to specify the name of the column and the corresponding data type and other constraints and properties if any.
+When you define the fields to be stored in the table while creating it, you need to specify the column’s name, the corresponding data type, and other constraints and properties, if any.
 Data types play a crucial role while designing the tables and their columns.
-You need to consider the purpose of the column, what type of values will be stored in it, the range of the values that will be stored, and the format in which the data needs to be stored for each column.
-All these things are defined by the data type that you are using for each column of the table.
-In this article, we will learn about the data types available in MySQL, their range, and other details and also discuss their usage and purpose.
+You need to consider the column’s purpose, what type of values it will store, the range of the values stored, and the format in which the data needs to be stored for each column.
+The data type used for each table column defines all these aspects.
+In this article, we will learn about the data types available in MySQL, their range, and other details, and also discuss their usage and purpose.

 Characteristics of datatypes in MySQL

 MySQL provides many datatypes other than numeric and string types to store the values in the columns.
-These datatypes can be used to specify the behavior of the columns and type of values that will be allowed to store in it.
+These datatypes can specify the behavior of the columns and the type of values that will be allowed to store in it.
 Datatypes in MySQL are associated with multiple characteristics that are as defined below:

 The type of values that will be stored and represented in the declared columns.

-The memory space requirement of that datatype for storage and also to define whether the values in that column will be of variable or fixed length.
+The memory space requirement of that datatype is used for storage and to determine whether the values in that column will be of variable or fixed length.

-Whether the column’s values for that datatype can be used for indexing.
+Whether the column values for that data type can be used for indexing.

-Comparison of that values of that datatype with other values in MySQL.
+Comparison of the values of that datatype with other values in MySQL.

 MySQL Data Type